CollenMenezes/AnySocial/README.md

 ![](https://files.catbox.moe/3nslqw.svg)

 # Description 📑
 **AnySocial** it's a osint open source tool based on **Sherlock** that allows you to search any username and gives you the results if exists.
 Created with the purpose of training what I've been learning with **Python**! <br> If you made it this far, don't forget to leave your star ( ⭐ ) so that more people can get here.
-You can se more at: https://github.com/CollenMenezes/AnySocial <br> Follow me at:
+You can see more at: https://github.com/CollenMenezes/AnySocial <br> Follow me at:

 <lu>